 University of Florida, Gainesville, Florida

-The long-term goal of my research is to identify novel pharmacological approaches to decrease the rate of dopamine neuronal dysfunctions implicated in Parkinson’s disease and drug addiction.
-With an undergraduate degree in Pharmacy and a master’s degree and a doctoral degree in Pharmacology and nearly 15 years of neuropharmacology research experience, I have developed a very strong interest in pursuing a career in research and target specific drug development.
-My PhD project at the University of Houston in Texas, involved investigating biogenic amines such as dopamine and norepinephrine regulation of G protein coupled receptors (GPCR) and stress-induced behavior and electrophysiological responses in rodents.
-Following graduation, I joined the laboratory of Dr. Habibeh Khoshbouei to examine the underlying mechanisms involved in the pathophysiology of dopamine system that is implicated in neurological and neuropsychiatric disorders such as Parkinson’s disease and drug addiction.
-Over the past five years, my research has focused on determining how alpha-synuclein, a synaptic protein implicated in neurodegenerative diseases and drug addiction, affects dopamine transmission prior to neuronal demise.
-Using single neuron electrophysiology, optogenetics, TIRF and confocal microscopy I have found alpha-synuclein overexpression alters the activity of dopamine neurons, and thus dopamine transmission prior to neuronal demise.
-The results of my work have provided mechanistic insight on how alpha-synuclein regulates dopamine transmission, inducing neuronal dysfunction prior to neuronal loss, challenging the current dogma in degeneration of dopamine neurons.
+The long-term goal of my research is to understand the pathophysiology and identify novel pharmacological approaches to stop or slow down rate of dopamine neuronal dysfunctions that is implicated in various neurological and neuropsychiatric disorders such as Parkinson’s disease and drug addiction.
+With an undergraduate degree in pharmacy and a doctoral degree in Pharmacology, I have developed a very strong interest in pursuing a career in research and target specific drug development.
+Following my PhD from University of Houston, Texas, I joined the laboratory of Dr. Habibeh Khoshbouei at the University of Florida.
+Using a multitude of approaches like single-cell / single-neuron / slice electrophysiology, amperometry, optogenetics, TIRF and confocal microscopy and rodent behavior, we study the underlying mechanisms involved in the pathophysiology of dopamine system and explore potential strategies to fix them.
+Over the past five years, my research has focused on determining how alpha-synuclein and drugs of abuse like methamphetamine and amphetamine modulate dopamine neuronal activities by modulating activities and trafficking of biogenic amine transporters and G-protein coupled receptors (GPCRs).
+My work revealed that overexpression of alpha synuclein, a synaptic protein implicated in neurodegenerative diseases, affect dopamine transmission prior to neuronal demise.
+Furthermore, the results of my work have provided mechanistic insight on how drugs of abuse like methamphetamine modulate dopamine neuronal activity to fuel their devastating addictive potential.